EmadHassanin/personal_website/content/post/website/index.md

 git push -u origin master</code></pre>
 <ol start="9" style="list-style-type: decimal">
 <li><p>
-You can see my blogdown code repo <a href="https://github.com/CaitlinCasar/caitlin" target="_blank">here</a>.
+You can see my blogdown code repo <a href="https://github.com/EmadHassanin/" target="_blank">here</a>.
 Now you’re ready to host your site online!
 I host my site for free on <a href="https://pages.github.com/" target="_blank">Github Pages</a>.
 This generates a domain in the format ‘your_github_user_name.github.io’.
 It’s affordable and easy to mask this domain with a custom domain of your choice.
 I bought my domain on Google domains for an annual fee of $12.
 This is totally optional - if this interests you, refer to my guide at the end of this post under ‘Using a custom domain’!
 </p>
 <ul>
 <li>
 <p>
 First you’ll need to create a new repo named <em>username.github.io</em>.
 Don’t initialize it with a README file.
-To create my site, I created a repo using my Github user name ‘caitlincasar’ on Github called caitlincasar.github.io.
-You can see this repo <a href="https://github.com/https://github.com/CaitlinCasar/CaitlinCasar.github.io" target="_blank">here</a>.
+To create my site, I created a repo using my Github user name ‘emadhassanin’ on Github called emadhassanin.github.io.
+You can see this repo <a href="https://github.com/https://github.com/EmadHassanin/emadhassanin.github.io" target="_blank">here</a>.
 </p>
 </li>
 <img class="post" src="images/git-2.png">